Edgeberry/Edgeberry-Device-Hub/documentation/alignment.md

 #### Security Posture (MVP, same-host services)

 - Minimum security for inter-service messaging on the same host via loopback `127.0.0.1:1883`.
-- ACLs: the local anonymous listener uses `config/mosquitto-local-unrestricted.acl` to allow full read/write on `$devicehub/#` for same-host services only.
+- Local anonymous listener: fully open (no ACL file) for MVP to minimize configuration overhead; binds to loopback only.
 - External connections must use mTLS on `8883` with ACLs enforced by `config/mosquitto.acl` (CN mapped to username).
 - This is a deliberate MVP trade-off to optimize developer experience; we will tighten local authentication/authorization post-MVP (e.g., per-service credentials or local-only auth).